sgalles/jonction/README.md

 Jonction was initially written because I wanted a simple and reliable solution to download and synchronise a set of podcast feeds with my MP3 player

-* For each feed I always want the n latest episodes on my player (meaning old episodes are automatically deleted)
+* For each feed I always want the n latest episodes on my player (meaning old episodes are automatically deleted).
 * I do not want a GUI as I also want it to work for a headless server (I want to be able to use old headless PC as a podcast sync device)
 * I do not want an external database for the files metadata.
 I want each downloaded file to hold its own metadata (meaning, I may modify the ID3 tags of the files to normalize the available ID3 data)
 * I want the synchronisation to work both for MTP and mass-storage devices